-A second Direction will be issued before 30 June 2023 outlining the year-end reporting requirements.
+A second Direction will be issued before 30 June 2024 outlining the year-end reporting requirements.
 A preliminary year-end timetable is set out in Appendix E.

-Stakeholder plans should allow sufficient time for management review and involvement of Audit and Risk Committees as applicable.
+Stakeholder plans should allow sufficient time for management review and involvement of ARCs as applicable.

 Agencies should ensure that Early Close Pro Forma Financial Statements include disclosures required by Australian Accounting Standards and NSW Treasury policy for all material transactions and balances of the Agency.
-This includes addressing all disclosure requirements and recommendations, to the extent applicable to the Agency, referred to in section 2.3ix above.
+This includes addressing all disclosure requirements and recommendations, to the extent applicable to the Agency, referred to in section 2.3(ix) above.

-To facilitate agencies with Early Close Procedures and the preparation of Early Close Financial Statements, Treasury has issued the 2022-23 Financial Reporting Code and Mandates of Options in February 2023.
+To facilitate agencies with Early Close Procedures and the preparation of Early Close Financial Statements, Treasury issued the 2023-24 Financial Reporting Code and Mandates of Options in March 2024.